 At Cambridge Hamish was a finalist in the Clare College Song Competition (2015) and in the Lady Frances Song Competition (2015).
 He also performed in masterclasses with Michael Chance, Lawrence Zazzo and Iestyn Davies.
 Having moved to London to study at the Royal Academy of Music, Hamish has performed as a finalist in the Maureen Lehane competition at the Wigmore Hall (2017) and in the Anthony Lewis Memorial competition (2018) at the Royal Academy of Music.

-Hamish has performed in the Royal Academy of Music postgraduate opera scenes, and in November 2017 he appeared grotesquely masked on stage at the Victoria and Albert Museum to sing a solo interlude in Tim Watts’ innovative opera Kepler’s Trial.
+Hamish has performed in the Royal Academy of Music postgraduate opera scenes, including in George Benjamin’s Written on Skin.
+Beyond the RAM, in November 2017, he appeared grotesquely masked on stage at the Victoria and Albert Museum to sing a solo interlude in Tim Watts’ innovative opera Kepler’s Trial.
 In September 2018 Hamish performed, in the cover show, the role of Ferdinand in British Youth Opera’s production of the The Enchanted Island, a pasticcio of music by Handel, Rameau and Vivaldi and others devised by Jeremy Sams.

-Recent solo oratorio work has included: Bach St John Passion and Christmas Oratorio, Bernstein Chichester Psalms, Handel Jephtha, Haydn Nelson Mass, Monteverdi Christmas Vespers, Purcell Come Ye Sons of Art, Vivaldi Gloria, Schutz A Christmas Story.
+Recent solo oratorio work has included: Bach St John Passion and Christmas Oratorio, Bernstein Chichester Psalms, Handel’s Jephtha and Israel in Eygpt, Haydn Nelson Mass, Monteverdi Christmas Vespers, Purcell Come Ye Sons of Art, Vivaldi Gloria, Schutz A Christmas Story.
 On November, 22nd 2018 an Arts Society commission and première of a new work, Quiet London, for countertenor and string quartet by the composer Alex Woolf, and in the same concert the countertenor première of Honegger’s Pâques à New York.

-Future performances include Handel’s Israel in Egypt Rochester Cathedral, and Semele (chorus) as part of The Monteverdi Choir and English Baroque Soloists’ European Tour conducted by John Eliot Gardiner.
+Recent opera work, in April and May 2019, includes Handel Semele (chorus) as part of The Monteverdi Choir and English Baroque Soloists’ European Tour conducted by Sir John Eliot Gardiner.

-In May 2019 Hamish sang the role of Arsace in Hampstead Garden Opera’s production of Handel’s Partenope.
+Also in May 2019, Hamish sang the role of Arsace in Hampstead Garden Opera’s production of Handel’s Partenope.

-Hamish contiues his studies during 2019 at the Royal Academy of Music towards a Professional Diploma specialising in Russian art song, where he is taught by Alexander Ashworth and Richard Shaw.
+Hamish continues his studies during 2019 at the Royal Academy of Music towards a Professional Diploma specialising in Russian Art Song, where he is taught by Alexander Ashworth and Richard Shaw.
 He is generously supported by the Josephine Baker Trust and is a Kohn Foundation Bach scholar in the Royal Academy of Music’s Bach Cantata series.
 In June 2018 Hamish was awarded the Andrew S. Sykes prize by the Royal Academy of Music.